JieqiongorJoana/SF-Bay-Area-Bike-Sharing-Data/index.md

 ![trip_df_10](https://user-images.githubusercontent.com/75310566/167490631-35732ca3-2db7-49b3-8650-a3488ccf9d0d.png)

 ### Weather Data:
-  The given weather dataset provides weather measurements with daily precision however we will make our analysis with samples that are in an hour   range. we will use the weather data taken from Kaggle Datasets (Historical Hourly Weather Data 2012-2017).
-San Francisco's hourly weather measurements data of various weather attributes, such as temperature, humidity, air pressure, etc. are provided.
+We made our analysis with samples that are in an hour range.
+So, we used the weather data taken from Kaggle Datasets (Historical Hourly Weather Data 2012-2017).
+San Francisco's hourly weather measurements data has various weather attributes, such as temperature, humidity, air pressure, etc. are provided.

+Since datasets are given by a common datetime column, we read all the datasets to create a weather dataset related to our are of interest.
 ![weather](https://user-images.githubusercontent.com/75310566/167543483-8e3d9691-e776-4608-86f1-8af529a1e008.png)

+Weather Description column is categorical.
+We need to convert the categories into dummy variables.
 ![weather2](https://user-images.githubusercontent.com/75310566/167543490-8004ba4f-5492-42cc-bef7-6e756bc421ea.png)